 The Intergovernmental Cooperation Authority for Harrisburg (ICA) is a public authority and instrumentality of the Commonwealth of Pennsylvania.
 The ICA was created for the general purpose of fostering the fiscal integrity of the City of Harrisburg, pursuant to the Intergovernmental Cooperation Authorities Act for Cities of the Third Class (Act of October 24, 2018, P.L.
 751, No. 124).

 The Intergovernmental Cooperation Authority for Harrisburg (ICA) was created by an act of the General Assembly.
 The Authority, composed of members experienced in finance and management, advises the City of Harrisburg, the General Assembly, and the Governor concerning solutions to fiscal problems the City of Harrisburg may face.

-The powers and duties of the Authority are exercised by a governing board, composed of five appointed members.
-The current four members are residents of the city and/or have their primary place of business or employment in the city.
+A governing board, composed of five appointed members, exercises the powers and duties of the Authority.
+The current five members are residents of the city and/or have their primary place of business or employment in the city.
 In addition, there are two ex officio, non-voting members of the board representing the City and the Secretary of the Budget.

 The governing board of the ICA retains an Authority Manager and Independent General Counsel to assist in its mission.
 If you have any questions about the ICA, please contact Authority Manager Jeffrey Stonehill at email@example.com.